bioplanettmc.com

 Equality & Empowerment

-When rural women are empowered and have access to resources they need, we are one step closer to ending hunger and poverty.
-We empower rural, very low-income women by offering them excellent quality organic fertilizer at cheaper cost and practical training opportunities in agricultural sustainability and women’s right justice.
-This creates a new world where everyone has the same chance to live and prosper.
-Working in rural farming communities in Pobè, Benin Republic, where women and indigenous small-scale farmers live under $2 a day due to farmlands degradation and climate change impacts, we are in continuous innovation to offer an organic fertilizer that addresses the root causes of decline in yields.
-This shift not only boosts their economic independence but also enhances food security for over 100,000 residents.
-Our commitment to equality in agriculture ensures that every individual has the opportunity to contribute to and benefit from our collective progress in Benin Republic and West Africa.
+When rural women are empowered and have access to the resources they need, communities move one step closer to ending hunger and poverty.
+Across Benin and West Africa, women make up the majority of small-scale farmers, yet they often face unequal access to land, financial services, and agricultural training.
+BIO PLANET TMC Ltd works to change this reality by empowering rural, low-income women with affordable, high-quality organic fertilizer and practical training in sustainable farming and women’s rights.
+This approach not only strengthens their productivity and resilience but also promotes social justice and economic inclusion, creating a world where everyone has the same opportunity to live and prosper.
+Our work is deeply rooted in rural farming communities in Benin, where women and indigenous small-scale farmers often live on less than two dollars a day, largely due to land degradation and the impacts of climate change.
+Through continuous innovation, we develop organic biofertilizers that address the root causes of yield decline while improving soil health and long-term fertility.
+This shift enhances their economic independence and strengthens food security for more than five million residents by 2030, building the foundations of gender equity within agricultural systems.
+Our commitment to equality in agriculture ensures that every individual has the opportunity to contribute to and benefit from a more just and resilient food future for Benin and West Africa.

 Equality & Empowerment Read More »